Here’s a snapshot of the downtown restaurants that are participating in Harrisonburg Restaurant Week.

 Known as downtown's "living room", from wake-up call to last call, they offer a unique and casual environment.
 Much of their charm is attributed to the eclectic decor.
 The walls feature an ever-changing display of local artwork and the largest collection of vintage clocks in town.

-Restaurant Week Special: The Dodger is collaborating with Brother Craft Brewing to offer The McBrothers: a breakfast sandwich with homemade buttery pancakes (using butter and cream sourced from Mt.
-Crawford Creamery) topped with a fried egg, bacon, american cheese and a Daylight Craving sweet and peppery reduction (using Brothers Craft Brewing 2018 Daylight Craving Breakfast Stout).
-Two sandwiches for $7.00 at Brothers' Daylight Cravings and Drunken Mornings Release.
+Restaurant Week Special: The Dodger is collaborating with Brother Craft Brewing to offer The McBrothers: a breakfast sandwich with homemade pancakes (using batter mixed with Whole Latte Love coffee milk stout) topped with a fried egg, bacon, American cheese and a Daylight Craving sweet and peppery reduction (using Brothers Craft Brewing 2018 Daylight Craving Breakfast Stout).
+Two sandwiches for $8.00 served in house and at Brothers' Daylight Cravings and Drunken Mornings Release.

 49 A W. Water Street | 540.217.5657

 Bella Gelato & Pastries features hand-crafted Italian ice cream, house-made desserts and pastries, artisan breads, and locally-roasted coffee and espresso drinks.
 They support local farmers and source the milk for their gelato from a local, all-natural family farm.

 Restaurant Week Special: Bella Gelato will pair up with the Friendly City Food Co-op to offer a rosemary shortbread cookie with a scoop of brown butter gelato throughout the week at Bella Gelato for $3.25.
 The treat will be topped with locally produced Falling Creek Hickory Syrup from the co-op.

 Located in the historic Livery Building, Bella Luna delivers a gourmet farm-to-table dining experience in an elegant, yet rustic environment.
 Award-winning pizzas, hand-made pasta and creative appetizers grace the menu.